Trinex64/bartender-game/README.md

 # bartender-game
 directly inspired by VA-11 HALL-A

-to search up recipes, just search the [wiki](https://va11halla.fandom.com/wiki/Drinktionary)
+all recipes are on the VA-11 HALL-A [wiki](https://va11halla.fandom.com/wiki/Drinktionary)